peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if "other" is null, or 0 if both values are equal.
+Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if  <i>other</i>
+ is null, or 0 if both values are equal.

 <a id="CompareToBinary_PeterO_Numbers_EFloat"></a>
 ### CompareToBinary